What are Toolbox Talks and How to Give Better Toolbox Talks

 This toolbox talk covers the importance of ergonomics in the workplace.
 It covers topics such as posture, lifting, and stretching.

 2. Fire Safety Toolbox Talk

 This toolbox talk covers fire safety in the workplace.
-It covers topics such as fire prevention, evacuation procedures, and using fire extinguishers.
+It covers fire prevention, evacuation procedures, and using fire extinguishers.

 3. Hazard Communication Toolbox Talk

 This toolbox talk covers hazard communication in the workplace.
 It covers topics such as the types of hazardous materials, the dangers of exposure, and how to stay safe.

 This toolbox talk covers lockout/Tagout procedures in the workplace.
 It covers energy sources, locking out devices, and testing equipment.